CESNET/du-docs/docs/resources.md

 ## GPU

 GPU resource can be requested in two distinct ways.
 User can request GPU(s) exclusively using `nvidia.com/gpu: x` where `x` is a number denoting number of requested GPUs.
-User can request also only a fraction of GPU using `cerit.io/gpu-mem: x` where `x` is a number of GB of GPU memory.
-In this case, user is given a possibly shared GPU.
-Fractions of GPUs are easily available, on the other hand, Linux has no technical power to enforce requested GPU memory limits, so if a user exceeds requested amount of GPU memory, there is a chance that the computation will fail for all the users sharing the GPU.
+User can request also only a fraction of GPU using `nvidia.com/mig-1g.10gb: x` where `x` is a number of such GPU parts, or `nvidia.com/mig-2g.20gb: x`.
+The `nvidia.com/mig-1g.10gb` requests GPU part with 10GB memory size, the `nvidia.com/mig-2g.20gb` requests GPU part with 20GB memory size.
+More information about the GPU fractions (MIG) can be found [here](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html).

 ## Storage